VitorMouro/SFML_test/README.md

 ![Demo image](demo.png)

-## It's quite raw and would need a lot of refeactoring to implement new features, so for now I's abandoned.
+### It's quite raw and would need a lot of refeactoring to implement new features, so for now it's abandoned.